brettmillerb/brettmillerb.github.io/_posts/2022/03/2022-03-15-azure-functions-route-prefix.md

 Full docs on the `host.json` file can be found here: [host.json reference for Azure Functions 2.x and later](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-host-json).

-You can customize or remove the prefix using the extensions.http.routePrefix property in the `host.json` file.
+You can customize or remove the prefix using the `extensions.http.routePrefix` property in the `host.json` file.

-Below is an example of how to remove the route prefix from your functions by setting the `extensions.http.routePrefix` property to an empty string:
+Below is an example of how to remove the route prefix from your functions by setting the routePrefix property to an empty string:

 ```json
 {